Chekka Chivantha Vaanam: Casting

 Jyothika agreed to portray a leading female role in early September 2017, and confirmed her participation to the media while promoting Magalir Mattum (2017).
-She had earlier appeared in Mani Ratnam's production venture Dumm Dumm Dumm (2001), but stated her excitement at being selected in a film to be directed by him.
-Likewise, Aishwarya Rajesh also revealed her presence in the project during early September 2017, and expressed her delight working with Ratnam.
-In late January 2018, Aditi Rao Hydari, who had appeared as the lead actress of Mani Ratnam's previous project Kaatru Veliyidai (2017), was also confirmed to be a part of the cast.
+She had earlier appeared in Ratnam's production venture Dumm Dumm Dumm (2001), but stated her excitement at being selected in a film to be directed by him.
+Likewise, Aishwarya Rajesh also revealed her presence in the project in early September 2017, and expressed her delight working with Ratnam.
+In late January 2018, Aditi Rao Hydari, who had starred in Kaatru Veliyidai (2017), was also confirmed to be a part of the cast.
 Model Dayana Erappa also later joined the cast to play the fourth leading actress, marking her first acting assignment.
-She was cast after two rounds of auditions and then prepared for her role by attending workshops led by theater actors in Mumbai.
+She was cast after two rounds of auditions and then prepared for her role by attending workshops led by theatre actors in Mumbai.

 For a supporting role, actress Jayasudha agreed to work on the film in November 2017, while Prakash Raj joined the cast during the following month to portray her husband.
 The production house revealed that actors Thiagarajan and Mansoor Ali Khan were also added to the cast before filming started.
 Furthermore, other supporting actors including Cheenu Mohan and Malayalam actor Antony Varghese were reported to have signed to play characters in the film, though Varghese was later replaced by Appani Sarath.
-Chennai-based radio jockey Sindhu also debuted as an actress, during the first schedule.
-Siva Ananth was credited as the co-writer, while Bejoy Nambiar worked as one of the creative producers.
-Dhilip Subbarayan was signed to choreograph the stunt sequences, while Sharmishta Roy and Eka Lakhani were signed as the production designer and costume designer, respectively.